Criminal case opened against FIFA president Gianni Infantino - WHIZ News

 Suspects in such cases benefit from a presumption of innocence in Switzerland until legal proceedings are completed.

-FIFA declined to comment but Infantino said last month “this whole thing is quite absurd.”
+FIFA said it “acknowledges” the prosecutor’s decision and that it and Infantino “will, as we have always done, cooperate fully with this investigation.”
+It also highlighted past troubles at the soccer body before he took office, and said meetings with prosecutors were necessary.

+“As president of FIFA, it has been my aim from day one, and it remains my aim, to assist the authorities with investigating past wrongdoings at FIFA,” Infantino said.
+“FIFA officials have met with prosecutors in other jurisdictions across the world for exactly these purposes.”

-“To meet with the head prosecutor or attorney general of Switzerland is perfectly legitimate and it’s perfectly legal,” the FIFA president said on June 25 during a news conference held online.
+FIFA also revived a statement from Infantino on June 25, when he said: “To meet with the attorney general of Switzerland is perfectly legitimate and it’s perfectly legal.
+It’s no violation of anything.
+On the contrary, it is also part of the fiduciary duties of the president of FIFA.”

 The internal disciplinary case against Lauber focused on a meeting he had with Infantino in June 2017 at a hotel in Bern, at which the prosecutor took no notes.
 They later both said they could not recall their discussion at what was their third meeting in a 15-month period.